 2.2.11.
 Application of Pyroligneous Acid

-Two weeks after sowing, when the plants emerged, pyroligneous acid was applied by spraying with the different concentrations of 1L of water: 100 ml of PA, 1L of water: 150 ml of PA, and 1L of water: 200 ml.
+Two weeks after sowing, when the plants emerged, pyroligneous acid was applied by spraying at the different concentrations of 1L of water: 100 ml of PA, 1L of water: 150 ml of PA, and 1L of water: 200 ml.
 Pyroligneous acid was applied to the entire plant at concentrations according to treatment and equal rates of three liters of diluted solutions per plot at 2-week intervals until fruiting with a pressure range of 20–30 PSI (pounds per square inch).

 2.2.12.
 Care of the Plants